matecom57/santosg57-articulostesis/docs/source/art06.rst

 4.1.
 Optimal control problem.
 -----------------------------
+4444

-We consider the delay differential model in Ri- han et al. [21] that proposes a chemo-immuno-therapy of cancer.
+We consider the delay differential model in Rihan et al. [21] that proposes a chemo-immuno-therapy of cancer.
 The authors introduce a time delay only in the state variable and present a stability analysis of drug free steady states.
 We shall extend the model by including also a control delay in the control u2 of immune therapy.
 The delay accounts for the fact that the